aniruddhsujish/NSETradeAgents/README.md

 ---

+### Stage 0 — Regime Gate

+Before running any candidates through the pipeline, the screener checks whether Nifty 50 is trading above its 50-day SMA.
+If Nifty is below SMA50, all new entries are skipped for the day — existing positions continue to be monitored and closed normally.

+This prevents deploying capital into sustained market downtrends.
+Backtesting showed that correction periods (Jan 2025: 14/14 stops, Jul 2025: 7/7 stops) were almost entirely avoided by this single gate, saving ~₹44,000 in losses over 3 years.

+---

 ### Stage 1 — Math Screener (7 filters)

 All 7 must pass.
 Candidates are then ranked by a composite score weighted 40% volume ratio, 35% 5-day momentum, 25% ATR%.